Phileosopher/toolbox/README.md

 3. Affordably-priced, if possible
 4. Whatever happens to work

 Nothing I do here is exhaustively research, and it's all hand-curated, so it won't change that quickly if something new comes along.
+You can usually tell how exhaustive my efforts are by how much I've earmarked an individual tool.

 I cannot attest to the validity of the software, so [caveat emptor](https://notageni.us/legal-doctrines).
 Sometimes things become bloatware or malware, and sometimes I simply trust the software developer wasn't lying.
 Trust no one, and validate the software for yourself.